TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Note:

-If you use g-mail as your mail server, you should set 587 as your port number and check SSL box.
+If you use Gmail as your mail server, you should set 587 as your port number and check the SSL box.

 Authentication: Select the authentication required when you send an email.

-- Off: Select it if no authentication is necessary when an email is sent.
+- Off: Select this if no authentication is required when sending an email.

-- On: When authentication is necessary an e-mail is sent, select one of the authentication methods from the followings.
+- On: When authentication is required to send an email, select one of the authentication methods from the following options.

-POP before SMTP: Select if POP before SMTP authentication is necessary when an e-mail is sent.
+SMTP: Select this if SMTP authentication is required when sending an email.
+POP before SMTP: Select this if POP before SMTP authentication is required when sending an email.

 Note:

-When you set to On, be sure to select either or both SMTP or / and POP before SMTP.
+When set to On, be sure to select either SMTP, POP before SMTP, or both.

-- POP server name: When the POP before SMTP is selected in Authentication, type the POP (receiving mail) server name up to 64 characters, or type the IP address of the POP server.
-This setting is necessary when the SMTP server which sends e-mails performs authentication using the POP user account.
+- POP server name: When POP before SMTP is selected under Authentication, enter the POP (incoming mail) server name (up to 64 characters) or the IP address of the POP server.
+This setting is necessary when the SMTP server that sends emails performs authentication using the POP user account.

-- User name, Password: Type the user name and Password of the user who has the mail account.
-This setting is necessary when the SMTP server which sends e-mails performs authentication.
+- User name, Password: Enter the user name and password of the user who has the mail account.
+This setting is necessary when the SMTP server that sends emails performs authentication.

 7.2.2 Alarm sending

-Set to send the mail with connection to the alarm detection by the external sensor input or by the built-in motion detection function.
-Select On to send the image and file to SMTP server linked with the alarm detection.
+Set to send mail in connection with alarm detection via external sensor input or the built-in motion detection function.
+Select On to send the image and file to the SMTP server linked with alarm detection.

-- Date Time: The date time suffix is added to the Image file name.
-The date/time suffix consists of lower two-digits of year (2 digits), month (2 digits), date (2 digits), hour (2 digits), minute (2 digits), second (2 digits), and consecutive number (2 digits), thus 14-digit number is added to the file name.
+- Date Time: The date/time suffix is added to the image file name.
+The date/time suffix consists of the last two digits of the year (2 digits), month (2 digits), day (2 digits), hour (2 digits), minute (2 digits), second (2 digits), and a consecutive number (2 digits), resulting in a 14-digit number added to the file name.

-- Motion Detection: Click it for using Motion Detection function as a sensor.
-You can set motion detection function on the motion detection page.
+- Motion Detection: Click it to use the Motion Detection function as a sensor.
+You can configure the motion detection function on the motion detection page.

 Motion detection